mjspriggs/overview/glossary/glossary.md

 ### starter
 {: #x7470511}

 A template that includes predefined services and application code that is configured with a particular buildpack.
 A starter might be application code that is written in a specific programming language, or a combination of application code and a set of services.
-See also [runtime](/docs/overview?topic=overview-glossary#x2391929).
+See also [runtime](#x2391929).

 ### state database
 {: #x9826031}

-A database that stores current state data from a transaction log for efficient access from chaincode.
+A database that contains the current values for all keys on a blockchain ledger for a channel.

 ### subdomain
 {: #x2040080}

 A domain that makes up a part of a larger domain.
-See also [custom domain](/docs/overview?topic=overview-glossary#x5728384), [domain](/docs/overview?topic=overview-glossary#x2021210), [host](/docs/overview?topic=overview-glossary#x2002243), [route](/docs/overview?topic=overview-glossary#x2037338), [Uniform Resource Locator](/docs/overview?topic=overview-glossary#x2042491).
+See also [custom domain](#x5728384), [domain](#x2021210), [host](#x2002243), [route](#x2037338), [Uniform Resource Locator](#x2042491).

 ### subject
 {: #x2380043}